Roast Gammon in Cider with Calvados and Apples

 Preheat oven to 180°C, 160°C Fan, Gas Mark 4-5.

 Double line a non-stick large roasting pan with foil.
 Place the joint in the pan and pour over the cider, apple sauce, calvados and add the apples.

-Place another piece of foil on top and roast in oven.
+Place another piece of foil on top and roast in oven for 1 hour.
 Baste and turn the joint over half way through cooking time.

 Carefully remove the joint from oven.
 Remove the rind from the joint and score the fat.
 Baste the joint with the juice and sprinkle the fat with sugar, return to the oven and cook for a further 10-15 minutes.